MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

     > - In some cases, due to compute capacity limitations, only partial availability zones will be available for the compute layer.
     > - A cluster's compute layer implements a best effort approach to evenly spread instances across selected zones.

 - **Persistent storage layer**: Clusters use Azure Storage as its durable persistence layer.
-If availability zones are configured, [Zone-redundant storage (ZRS)](/azure/storage/common/storage-redundancy#zone-redundant-storage) is enabled, placing storage replicas across all three availability zones for maximum intra-region resiliency.
+If availability zones are configured, [ZRS](/azure/storage/common/storage-redundancy#zone-redundant-storage) is enabled, placing storage replicas across all three availability zones for maximum intra-region resiliency.

     > [!NOTE]
     >